 Faith stands under.
 It is the foundation.
 It is the assurance of all that we hope for in giving our lives to this endeavor of serving God.

-But without faith it is impossible to please him: [Here is the reason] ...for he that comes to God must believe that he is, and that he is a rewarder of them that diligently seek him. (verse 6)
+Hebrews 11:6 But without faith it is impossible to please him [Here is the reason]: for he that comes to God must believe that he is, and that he is a rewarder of them that diligently seek him.

 As I said, we're not going to spend a great deal of time on this because other sermons have been given to these things in much more detail previously.

 Many of the unconverted are religious, but the reality is that even though they are religious, they don't believe God, and so they go about establishing their own forms of righteousness.
-Rather than seeking the righteousness of God, ...(They don't believe Him, and it shows up that they don't believe Him when they keep Sunday, even though the commandment clearly says to "Remember the Sabbath," the human mind twists that to say, "One day in seven, rather than the sabbath."
+Rather than seeking the righteousness of God, they don't believe Him.
+It shows up that they don't believe Him when they keep Sunday, even though the commandment clearly says to "Remember the Sabbath."
+The human mind twists that to say, "One day in seven, rather than the Sabbath."

 It does the same thing with the other commandments as well.
 It will twist them into something that is suitable to them rather than simply believing what God says.
 And so this is what separates the righteous from the unrighteous.
 The righteous believe what God says.

-Let's go back to the book of Hebrews again, this time to chapter 3 and verse 12.
+Let's go back to the book of Hebrews again.
 It is really a sober warning from Paul.

-"Seek you first the kingdom of God, and his righteousness; and all these things shall be added unto you.
-(Matthew 6:33)
+Matthew 6:33 "Seek you first the kingdom of God, and his righteousness; and all these things shall be added unto you."